ikacikac/newsreader/README.md

 Then run `cordova build android` and `cordova run android`.

 Before running last command, make sure that you have connected your device or that you have installed Android SDK and setup emulator.

+### FirefoxOS version

+Building package for FirefoxOS is easy as running next command.

+`grunt firefoxos`

+After that you should have `build/firefoxos` directory and `package.zip` in it.
+Load that archive in Firefox App Manager and application will be installed on your device/simulator.

 ## Images licencing